Causal Document-Grounded Dialogue Pre-training

 \subsubsection{Causally-complete Reddit}

-Despite the causally-complete dataset of WikiDialog, it is still possible that the generated virtual dialogues do not fully align with the distribution of real-world human conversations.

-One way to address this issue is to use diverse and realistic conversations to supplement the pre-training corpus.
-We consider Reddit as a popular online platform for person-to-person discussions, providing a wealth of dialogue context $c$ and response $r$.
-However, some variables are missing: document $d$ and evidence $e$.
-To gather more information about these missing variables, we notice that many submissions on Reddit include URLs.
-The web pages linked by these URLs, such as related news articles, often provide specific information about the topics discussed in the submission.
-The discussions and replies under a submission often revolve around these topics.
+Despite having a causally-complete dataset like WikiDialog, the generated virtual dialogues may not fully align with the distribution of real-world human conversations.
+To address this issue, we propose supplementing the pre-training corpus with diverse and realistic conversations.
+We consider Reddit, a popular online platform for person-to-person discussions, as a valuable source of dialogue context ($c$) and response ($r$), but lacking the document ($d$) and evidence ($e$) for DocGD.
+We observe that many submissions on Reddit contain URLs.
+These URLs often lead to web pages such as news articles that provide specific information related to the discussed topics.